-All homes within the estate must implement water saving devices into their properties such as rain water tanks.
+All homes within the estate must implement water saving devices into their properties.
+Rainwater tanks with a minimum size as dictated by the following table plumed to toiles are mandatory for all dwellings.
+Larger rain water tank sizes are encouraged where appropriate...